valancej/documentation/_pro/quickstart/getting-started-part-three.md

 jet encrypt dockercfg dockercfg.encrypted
 ```

+You should see your new `dockercfg.encrypted` file populate within your project directory.

+{% csnote warning %}
-You should see your new `dockercfg.encrypted` file populate.
-Now, you'll want to remove your unencrypted version - or, at the very least, add it to your **.gitignore** file like your AES key.
+Be sure to remove the unencrypted `dockercfg` file - or, at the very least, add it to your **.gitignore** file like your AES key.
+{% endcsnote %}

 ## Push!